 Smoked gouda is another great option.
 Also melty, rich, and just the right amount of salty.

-When it comes down to it, all the work here is in the prep.
-The actual cooking process of the this vegetarian pasta dish is super fast.
+When it comes down to it, all the work is in the prep.
+The actual cooking process of this vegetarian pasta dish is super fast.

-- be sure to save about ½ cup of starchy pasta water to finish your dish
+Save about ½ cup of starchy pasta water to finish your dish.

-- the eggplant can also be roasted in the oven at 375 for about 15 to 20 minutes, stirring occasionally.
+The eggplant can also be roasted in the oven at 375°F for about 15 to 20 minutes, stirring occasionally.

 Did you make this recipe?
 Please leave a star rating on the recipe card!
 I'd love to hear about it in the comments below too!
 Thank you so much for your support!

 - 2 medium eggplants (peeled, ½" cubes)